schmoelder/diss/doc/06_operating_modes/flip_flop/flip_flop.md

 The optimal solutions and corresponding KPIs for all Pareto points are summarized in {numref}`flip-flop_simple_linear_auto-cycle_moo-pc_kpi`.
 The corresponding chromatograms are provided in {numref}`flip-flop_simple_linear_auto-cycle_moo-pc_fig_chrom`.

-The optimization results reveals well-defined optima for all performance indicators.
+The optimization results reveal well-defined optima for all performance indicators.
 When focusing on productivity maximization, the analysis identifies several characteristic operational behaviors.
 The process achieves extreme overloading conditions by operating at high feed volumes to maximize throughput.
 A touching band separation emerges where fast-eluting components exit the column first.